Timothy Swan

-Timothy Swan (1758–1842) was a Yankee tunesmith and hatmaker born in Worcester, Massachusetts, USA.
+Timothy Swan (July 23, 1758 – July 23, 1842) was a Yankee tunesmith and hatmaker born in Worcester, Massachusetts.
 The son of goldsmith William Swan, Swan lived in small towns along the Connecticut River in Connecticut and Massachusetts for most of his life.
 Swan's compositional output consisted mostly of psalm and hymn settings, referred to as psalmody.
 These tunes and settings were produced for choirs and singing schools located in Congregationalist communities of New England.
-Swan is unique as an early American composer in that he composed secular vocal duets and songs in addition to sacred tunebook music.
+Swan is unique among early American composers in that he composed secular vocal duets and songs in addition to sacred tunebook music.
 The tunebook, New England Harmony is a collection of his sacred music compositions, while The Songster's Assistant is a collection of his secular music.
 Swan was also a poet and teacher of singing.

-Life

-Birth and early life
+Early life

 Born July 23, 1758, Timothy Swan was the eighth child of the goldsmith William and Lavinia Swan of Worcester, Massachusetts.
 Not much is known of Swan's early years other than he resided in Worcester until his father's death in 1774.
 After the death of his father, Swan was apprenticed to a "Mr. Barnes" of Marlborough, Massachusetts.
 Barnes, an "importer of foreign goods" was a loyalist who eventually left the colonies to return to England as relations between the two became increasingly strained.
 This caused an end to Swan's brief apprenticeship in Marlborough.